Library/Archive Collections (UK)

 Balliol College Archives & Manuscripts contain material mainly donated to the College by Rev Father Pierre de Menasce, a translator of Eliot’s poetry.

-The Valerie Eliot Bequest of books from Eliot’s own library is at Magdalene College, Cambridge; a table of its contents can be downloaded from here.
+The Valerie Eliot Bequest of books from Eliot’s own library is at Magdalene College, Cambridge; it comprises 368 books, with over 200 translations of Eliot’s works, and books by other authors owned by Eliot himself.
+A table of its contents can be downloaded from here.

 The Geoffrey Hill Archive at the University of Leeds contains material collected by Hill relating to TS Eliot, and his lecture notes and drafts for teaching on Eliot at the University; it also contains a number of press clippings about TS Eliot from 1963 to 1974.